geovedi/book-notes/2021/unsettled.notes.md

   - Some individuals object to challenges to the consensus on climate change, leading to political interference.
   - Advocates for the Red Team concept point out specific flaws in assessment reports, highlighting the need for a new review process.
 - Improving Climate Communications
-  - The author calls for improvements in how assessment reports are communicated to the public.
+  - Koonin calls for improvements in how assessment reports are communicated to the public.
   - A Climate Communications Initiative by the National Academies aims to inform without advocating.
   - Principles for transparent, complete, and unbiased communication on climate should be adopted.
 - Recognizing Red Flags in Climate Reporting